Social media is pushing beauty trends

 If your body was a piece of art, your skin would be the canvas.
 Having clear and clean skin will be one less thing you have to worry about on those impromptu photos and webcam chats.

 Before anything can be done to help your skin on the outside, be sure to be treating your insides with the same care.
-Learn about some anti-aging ingredients that can help you on a cellular level: http://www.surgery.org/consumers/plastic-surgery-news-briefs/surprising-anti-aging-ingredients-1051388
+Learn about some anti-aging ingredients that can help you on a cellular level: https://www.surgery.org/consumers/plastic-surgery-news-briefs/surprising-anti-aging-ingredients-1051388

 Sometimes you have to spend to get the right product; however, before you shell out big bucks on a “new ingredient” or a “secret” to anti-aging, find out if it’s worth it.
-Here are some top tips on how to save on beauty products: http://www.surgery.org/consumers/plastic-surgery-news-briefs/save-beauty-products-1051406
+Here are some top tips on how to save on beauty products: https://www.surgery.org/consumers/plastic-surgery-news-briefs/save-beauty-products-1051406

 Microdermabrasion, chemical peels and facials all help you keep your skin looking fabulous, but if you want to prevent sun spots and wrinkles; you better layer on the sunscreen.
-A new study finds that those using sunscreen showed 24% less aging than those who don’t: http://www.surgery.org/consumers/plastic-surgery-news-briefs/long-term-study-shows-daily-sunscreen-prevent-wrinkles-1051375
+A new study finds that those using sunscreen showed 24% less aging than those who don’t: https://www.surgery.org/consumers/plastic-surgery-news-briefs/long-term-study-shows-daily-sunscreen-prevent-wrinkles-1051375

 Facial perception